 Gentle with oneself.

-A Room of One's OwnMariner Books #ad - Why is it that men, wealth, have always had power, and not women, and fame?
+A Room of One's OwnMariner Books #ad - A Room of One's Own #ad - Why is it that men, wealth, have always had power, and not women, and fame?
 Woolf cites the two keys to freedom: fixed income and one’s own room.
 Foreword by Mary Gordon.

 To the Lighthouse Classics To GoOtbebookpublishing #ad - To the Lighthouse Classics To Go #ad - Wikipedia.
 In 2005, the novel was chosen by tiME magazine as one of the one hundred best English-language novels since 1923.
 The novel centres on the ramsay family and their visits to the Isle of Skye in Scotland between 1910 and 192015 on its list of the 100 best English-language novels of the 20th century.